jameswilson/jameswilson.github.io/README.md

 * Update the Build Status icon in this README to match your repository.

-## 7. Enable optional plugins

-Review and enable any of the [available optional plugins](https://help.github.com/articles/configuring-jekyll-plugins/#optional-plugins) in your `_config.yml`.

-## 8. Stay up-to-date
+## 7. Staying up-to-date with github-pages

-Update GitHub pages gem on your local environment to stay in sync with the latest.
+You may update the GitHub Pages gem on your local environment to stay in sync with the latest.

 ```bash
 $ bundler update github-pages
 ```

+Be sure to review, commit, and push the changes to `Gemfile.lock` if required.

 ## License